gulfiliz/gulfiliz.github.io/_posts/2025-04-18-measurement-problem-deep.md

 ---
 layout: post
-title: The Measurement Problem — Why Quantum Mechanics Has No Agreed Interpretation After 100 Years
+title: "The Measurement Problem: Why Quantum Mechanics Has No Agreed Interpretation After 100 Years"
 date: 2025-04-18
 description: The formalism works perfectly.
 Nobody agrees on what it means.
 A technical deep-dive into the most embarrassing open problem in physics.
 tags: research-logs, physics, quantum, EN,